alistairjoelquinn/atelier.nvim/README.md

 ## Theme page

 Now that we have managed to update the current theme, let's try and create a new one.
 Navigate to the theme page by pressing `t`.
-In total `dynamic-theme.nvim` allows you to save up to 8 themes.
+In total `atelier.nvim` allows you to save up to 8 themes.

 ![Screenshot 2025-05-24 at 19 37 44](https://github.com/user-attachments/assets/990faff6-9e37-4509-b388-f368f2794ef2)